-

 - Have a date night.
 You probably won’t be able to pull off your fantasy date, but you can aim for the emotional connection it would create.
 Plan a special night at home if going out is impossible.
 If you have children, ask a neighbor or friend to watch them for a few hours.
 Put away your phones, so you can focus on each other.
 Have a special meal, watch a movie.
 Dance.
 Do what makes you both happy.

 - Ask each other 20 questions.
-It doesn’t have to be 20, but there are probably many things you don’t know about each other.
+There are probably many things you don’t know about each other.
 Do you know your partner’s favorite movie?
 Favorite recording artist?
 What would each other’s superpower be and why that one?
-The questions are endless and can open up new insights into one another.
+To generate questions, try the Love Every Day app.
+The app provides meaningful questions that help strengthen communication.
+By answering these questions, couples can deepen their understanding of each other

 - Exercise together.
 Run, bike, hike, lift weights, sign up for an online fitness class together.
 Encourage each other and have fun together.